Design of Tight Minimum-Sidelobe Windows by Riemannian Newton's Method: Abstract

 \section{Abstract}

 The short-time Fourier transform (STFT), or the discrete Gabor transform (DGT), has been extensively used in signal analysis and processing.
-Their properties are characterized by a window function, and hence window design is a significant topic up to date.
-For signal processing, designing a pair of analysis and synthesis windows is important because results of processing in the time-frequency domain are affected by both of them.
-A tight window is a special window that can perfectly reconstruct a signal by using it for both analysis and synthesis.
-It is known to make time-frequency-domain processing robust to error, and therefore designing a better tight window is desired.
+Their properties are characterized by a window function.
+For signal processing, designing a special window called \textit{tight window} is important because it is known to make DGT-domain processing robust to error.
 In this paper, we propose a method of designing tight windows that minimize the sidelobe energy.
-It is formulated as an optimization problem on an oblique manifold, and a Riemannian Newton algorithm on this manifold is derived to efficiently obtain a solution.
+It is formulated as a constrained spectral concentration problem, and a Newton's method on an oblique manifold is derived to efficiently obtain a solution.
+Our numerical example showed that the proposed algorithm requires only several iterations to reach a stationary point.